-PARTNER NEWS: A new video from Cilab shows how the company’s high-speed test equipment can be used to reduce the costs and complexity of NFC testing, by completing a full EMVCo PCD Level 1 approval test in just 42 minutes — a process that typically takes most of a full working day.
+PARTNER NEWS: A new video from Cilab shows how the company’s high-speed test equipment can be used to reduce the costs and complexity of NFC testing, by completing a full EMVCo PCD Level 1 test in just 42 minutes — a process that typically takes most of a full working day.

 EMV is used to certify that a payment terminal complies with EMV Contactless Level 1 requirements and includes both analogue and digital elements.

-The real-time video shows Cilab’s ci230 high speed tester being used to perform both elements of the approval test.
+The real-time video shows Cilab’s ci230 high speed tester being used to perform both elements of the test.
 For the analogue element, a window showing a robot arm manipulating a Test PICC (proximity integrated circuit card) is superimposed on the test results, so the exact nature of each test can be seen.

 A Test PICC change can be observed at 09:05 and again at 18:47 as the testing proceeds through the three PICCs used in EMV 3.0 certification.
 Analogue testing concludes at 28:30 and PCD Level 1 digital testing then commences.